k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: prevent certain attacks from being used while wildshaped verses certain monsters
 - Fix: two rings made of bronze
+- Fix: contents of a metal container would be consumed along with the container if eaten by the player